 The “selected” were made to dig their own graves.
 One pleaded with the ranking American officer to do something.
 All he could tell the man was that there was nothing he could do.
 Another regretted that he would never see Denver again.
 One of the men was the brother of another man on the detail.
 Even though other POWs volunteered to take his place, the Japanese would not allow it.
 The men were offered blindfolds but refused them.
 They were then shot.
 After falling into their graves, the Japanese shot them again.

-The townspeople of Calauan made a serious attempt to bring food and medical treatment to the prisoners on the bridge building detail.
-A doctor and nurse went daily to where the POWs were working and provided the necessary medical treatment.
 On May 15, 1942, the Filipinos began to collect a large amount of food.
 When the Filipinos had enough food, they held a special meal for the POWs at the local Catholic church on June 1.
 Just before the POWs were sent to Batangas to rebuild other bridges, an order of Catholic Sisters – who had been recently freed from custody – invited the Japanese commander and Lt.
 Col. Wickord and twelve POWs for a dinner the last night in the barrio.
 Wickord picked the twelve sickest-looking POWs he found for the dinner and selected six Protestant POWs and six Catholic POWs to attend the dinner.
 The Catholic priest walked among the prisoners dropping packs of cigarettes on the floor for them.
 To signal them about what he was doing, the priest looked down to the ground.
 Phil looked down and picked up a pack of cigarettes.

 It was while he was on the bridge detail that his father received two messages from the War Department.